-The major component of dynamic latency is the delay from packet retransmission when packets are dropped within the network.
-Packet loss latency is an order magnitude greater than queuing delay and has proven to have a severe impact on applications.
-Figure 7 shows a typical network latency distribution.
+The major component of dynamic latency is the delay from packet loss during retransmission when packets are dropped within the network congestion.
+Packet loss latency is an order magnitude greater than queuing delay and has proven to have a more-severe impact on applications.
+In most existing systems the impact from latency comes primarily from dynamic latency which occurs across the network during packet loss of congestion management.
+Figure X below7 shows a typical network latency distribution.